ehealthsuisse/I14Y-EPR-METADATA/readme.md

 ├── AD_VS/Transformed           # Input CSV/XML files
 ```

-## Troubleshooting

-### Common Issues

-1. **Missing .env file**: Make sure the `.env` file exists and contains required variables
-2. **File format errors**: Ensure CSV files use semicolon (;) as delimiter and double quotes for text
-3. **Date format**: Use YYYY-MM-DD format for valid_from_date parameter

-### Error Messages

-- `Usage: python script_name.py...`: Not enough command line arguments provided
-- File processing errors will show which file caused the issue

-## Contributing

-When modifying the script:
-1. Keep the existing class structure for compatibility
-2. Add new code list IDs to the `codeListsId` enum
-3. Update the `.env` file for new configuration options
-4. Test with both CSV and XML input formats

 ## Notes

 - The script processes files with names matching pattern `VS_<name>_(...)` or `VS <name>_(...)`
 - Output files are named `<name>_transformed.json`
 - All dates are set with default validity periods (can be customized in `.env`)

 # I14Y API Handling Script